brunotacca/poc_cleanarch_spring_multimodule/README.md

 ### Proof of Concept:

 Simple application (domain complexity) with hard architectural boundaries enforced by maven multimodule following Clean Architectural guidelines using Spring to make DI easy.
+In this CA, Spring framework is decoupled and required only in the external layers (api and datasources).

 - [x] Spring (easy DI setup (Spring IoC))
 - [x] SpringBoot (Quick Spring project setup)